dannnnngo/TransformerForPDE-startfromscrach/README.md

 1. Start from the traditional transformer from the YouTube Video: https://www.youtube.com/watch?v=ISNdQcPhsts&t=3685s&pp=ygUQdHJhbnNmb3JtZXIgY29kZQ%3D%3D, the related file is transformerStructureStepbyStep.py

 2. Transform the step-by-step instruction code into the 2D case in the TransformerModified file.
-(Thanks to Cursor)
+(Thanks to Cursor for helping me write the file test.py and data.py)

 3. Using the generated synthetic data for neural operators from the repository synthetic-data-for-neural-operators file.